Nonprofits hope to cash in on Giving Tuesday

 For more information about participating organizations in the Sacramento area, go to www.givingtuesday.org and click on the “search nearby” button.

-Some organizations use the event to highlight specific programs, or raise money for special projects.
+Some organizations use the event to highlight specific programs or raise money for special projects.
 Sacramento’s Fairytale Town, for example, is asking people to donate toward a new play area inspired by popular West African folk tales that star a spider named Anansi.
-The Dyslexia Alliance is asking for money to pay for education kits about the disorder to give to struggling schools in Sacramento County.
+The Dyslexia Alliance seeks money to pay for educational kits about the disorder to give to struggling schools in Sacramento County.
 UCP of Northern California wants dollars to fill gas tanks of buses used to transport disabled people to appointments.

-All funds raised during the event will pay for medicines, staffing and raw meat meals for the big cats, said Stewart.

-Beyond the money, Giving Tuesday offers a chance to educate the public about the plight of captive animals that live on PAWS vast compound in San Andreas, he said.
+Beyond the money, Giving Tuesday offers a chance to educate the public about the plight of captive animals that live on the vast PAWS compound in San Andreas, he said.
 Each of the animal’s stories is featured on the PAWS web page.

 “It’s a really good thing for our projects and it allows us to accomplish more than one thing.
-Plus, it’s a real morale booster for all of us,” said Stewart.
+Plus, it’s a real morale booster for all of us,” Stewart said.
 “Everyone gets involved.
 It’s exciting.”

 Cynthia Hubert: 916-321-1082, @Cynthia_Hubert